 All Posts by this author

 Women are underrepresented in the tech sector —myth or reality?
 Last year, we launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
-Today, we’d like you to meet Erica Tanti, Software Engineer and a speaker at JAX London 2018.
+Today, we’d like you to meet Sandra Persing, Global Strategist for Developer Outreach, Sponsorship and Events at Mozilla.

-Kotlin 1.2.50, the newest bugfix and tooling update for Kotlin 1.2 brings a lot of goodies, including updated Kotlin support in the Eclipse IDE plugin, improved experimental scripting support, Runnable Kotlin scratch files in IntelliJ IDEA and more.
+Kotlin 1.2.70, the newest bugfix and tooling update for Kotlin 1.2 brings a lot of goodies, including standalone Kotlin compiler native binaries and a bunch of IntelliJ IDEA support improvements.
 Let’s take a look at what’s in this update.